 buses half-hourly to Sibenik (1 1/2 hours) and Zadar ( 3 hours) Book Now

-Most buses can be booked online at Autotrans or FlixBus.
+Most buses can be booked online at Autotrans.
 When you travel south from Split to Dubrovnik by bus you'll pass through a strip of Bosnian territory at Neum.
 Have your passport handy; it may be checked.
 There are no other border formalities.